FAQ - FREQUENTLY ASKED QUESTIONS

 The simple answer is NO!
 A license from a state athletic commission is not a right, it is a privilege.
 Many State Athletic Commissions do not have very many fights going on in their jurisdiction and therefore give out few licenses based upon the infrequent use of the officials that they do have.
 Even if you are the best referee or judge available to your commission does not mean that you will be given a license when you apply.
 This however, does not mean that you should just give up.
 The more knowledge you have and the more experience you can obtain will only help in building a resume that will be hard for any Executive Director to refute.

-9. Do you hold any courses on the road in places other than California?
+9. Do you hold any courses on the road in places other than Nevada?

 The courses are very extensive and require a team of trained personnel to make it successful.
 The travel costs, along with all of the on-site logistics, make it cost prohibitive in relation to the fees that are collected because we limit each course to such a small number of students.
-For this reason, we limit course travel strictly to Athletic Commissions where they are able to host the course and cover the travel related costs.
+For this reason, we limit course travel strictly to Athletic Commissions where they are able to host the course and cover the travel related costs (We have done traveling courses all around the world).

 10. How long is your certification good for?